 African American Studies Summer Institute for High School Teachers

-The one-week Summer Institute is for St. Louis metropolitan region high school teachers who either incorporate aspects of Black culture, history, and literature in their courses or teach at a school that offers or plans to offer the AP/African American Studies course.
-The Institute centers St. Louis as the focal point for various themes and topics related to African & African-American Studies.
+This eight day Summer Institute is for St. Louis metropolitan region high school teachers who either incorporate aspects of Black culture, history, and literature in their courses or teach at a school that offers or plans to offer the AP/African American Studies course.
+The Institute centers St. Louis as the focal point for various themes and topics related to African & African American Studies.

 The Institute: